Comprehensive Overview of Eyelid Anatomy

 Upper lid retractors

-The Whitnall ligament is similar to the previously described orbital fascia and lies in close proximity to the aponeurotic and muscular junction of the LPS.
-It extends around the upper margin of the orbit in a plane that lies between the lacrimal gland fascia and the trochlea.
-The LPS varies in thickness, and is relatively thin in areas between the upper orbital rim and the Whitnall ligament.
-When traced inwards and outwards, the LPS aponeurosis forms ‘horns’ called medial and lateral horns.
-The lateral horn runs through the lacrimal gland, dividing into two lobes – the palpebral lobe and the orbital lobe.
-It goes on to attach to the lateral retinaculum located at the lateral orbital tubercle.
-The aponeurosis eventually reaches the border of the superior tarsal plate having fused initially with the orbital septum.
-At the bottom end of this fusion, a small part of the aponeurosis attaches to the lower aspect of the anterior part of the tarsal plate.
-One part of this fusion extends forwards to insert into the pretarsal orbicularis oculi muscle and skin, resulting in the formation of the skin crease in the upper eyelid.
+The upper lid retractors are comprised of a group of muscles designed to elevate the upper eyelids.
+The levator palpebrae superioris (LPS) starts from the bottom aspect of the sphenoid bone located within the skull.
+The levator muscle and the superior rectus muscle are joined together by fibrous tissue.
+The Whitnall ligament, a suspensory ligament to support the upper eyelids, the superior orbit and the lacrimal syste, is similar to orbital fascia and lies near the LPS muscular junction.
+The LPS varies in thickness, and is thinner between the upper orbital rim and the Whitnall ligament.
+The LPS aponeurosis forms ‘horns’ called medial and lateral horns.
+The lateral horn runs through the lacrimal gland and splits into the palpebral lobe and the orbital lobe.
+The aponeurosis eventually reaches the superior tarsal plate having fused earlier with the orbital septum.
+A small part of the aponeurosis attaches to the lower aspect of the anterior part of the tarsal plate.
+Pars of this fusion extends forwards to pretarsal orbicularis oculi muscle and skin and forms the skin crease in the upper eyelid.

 Eyelid Fat Pads